coderasha/Rust-Programming-Practice/README.md

 }

 **vector**
-its a module in rust that provides the container space to store values.In simple terms its a container that stores values like an array
+its a module in rust that provides the container space to store values.In simple terms its a container that stores values like an array .
+Syntax- Vec<T>  ---T--> type of Data